-As described in Notes 7 and 14 to the consolidated financial statements, on November 23, 2015, the Company acquired all of the outstanding stock of MikaMonu Group Ltd. ("MikaMonu") for cash and future contingent consideration payable to former MikaMonu shareholders based on the achievement of certain milestones, including development of qualifying products and meeting certain revenue targets from the sale of those products.
-Since the initial measurement at the acquisition date, the liability has been re-measured to fair value at each balance sheet date.
-The inputs used in the valuation include the estimated amount and timing of future cash flows, the probability of achievement of the forecast, and a risk-adjusted discount rate to adjust the probability-weighted cash flows to their present value.
+As described in Notes 7 and 14 to the consolidated financial statements, on November 23, 2015, the Company acquired all of the outstanding stock of MikaMonu Group Ltd. ("MikaMonu") for cash and future contingent consideration payable to former MikaMonu shareholders if certain revenue targets for products based on the MikaMonu technology are achieved.
+Since the initial measurement at the acquisition date, the liability has been remeasured to fair value at each reporting period.
+The primary inputs used in the valuation include (i) the forecasted amount and timing of future revenues, (ii) the probability of achievement of the revenue forecast, (iii) revenue volatility and (iv) a risk-adjusted discount rate to adjust the probability-weighted cash flow payments to their present value.

-We identified the valuation of the contingent consideration liability as a critical audit matter due to the significant judgments required to estimate the fair value at the balance sheet date.
-Valuation of the contingent consideration liability involves management's complex judgments related to determining: (i) the continued appropriateness of the valuation model selected, and (ii) the reasonableness of inputs and assumptions used in the valuation model, including estimated amount and timing of future cash flows, probability of achievement of the forecast, and risk-adjusted discount rate.
-Auditing these inputs and assumptions involved especially challenging and subjective auditor judgements due to the nature and extent of procedures performed and the specialized knowledge required to audit the valuation.
+We identified the valuation of the contingent consideration liability as a critical audit matter.
+Estimating the fair value of contingent consideration liability utilizes a complex Monte Carlo model and requires significant judgments, including (i) the forecasted amount and timing of future revenues, (ii) the probability of achievement of the revenue forecast, (iii) revenue volatility and (iv) the risk-adjusted discount rate used to adjust the probability-weighted cash flow payments to their present value.
+Auditing these elements involved especially complex and subjective auditor judgments due to the nature and extent of procedures performed, including the extent of specialized skills or knowledge needed.